Seneca-ICTOER/Intro2C/CONTRIBUTING.md

 ### Search

-To build index for search
+We use Algolia to build our index.
+In order to build an index for search:

 ```text
 1. you would need to sign up an account on https://www.algolia.com/users/sign_in